cqfn/patternika/README.md

 * [Pull requests](docs/CONTRIBUTING.md#pull-requests)
 * [Code quality policy](docs/CODE_QUALITY.md)

-**IMPORTANT**: By submitting any contribution, you agree to allow the project owner to license your work under the same [license](LICENSE) as that used for the project.
+IMPORTANT: By submitting any contribution, you agree to allow the project owner to license your work under the same [license](LICENSE) as that used for the project.